ramadhantaAkmal/ELT-pipeline-project/README.md

 ## Overview

-This project is to demonstrate ELT data pipeline project that utilized Dbt and BigQuery for data warehouse creatioon, Airflow for pipeline orchestrator, Postgres for source database and python as the main language.
+This project is to demonstrate ELT data pipeline project that utilized Dbt and BigQuery for data warehouse creatioon, Airflow for workflow scheduler, Postgres for source database and python as the main language.

 ## Technology Used
 - **Python**